 Picture this: It is a bright, beautiful summer’s day.
 The trees above you rustle with the activity of songbirds.
 You hear the calm wind gently whistling through the leaves.
 You walk by a pond and find its surface carpeted with blooming waterlilies.
 To immortalize this moment, you decide to make a painting of the lilies on the water.
 However, there is one problem: You’re almost completely blind.

 This was the obstacle that faced Claude Monet.
 Born in Paris, France, in 1840, he was a founder of the Impressionist school of art.
-Impressionism is known for a style of art that depicts the subjects in semi-realistic manner, but slightly blurry, like an out-of-focus camera.
-Prominent Impressionists included other famous artists like Camille Pissarro, Pierre-Auguste Renoir and Alfred Sisley.
+Impressionism is a style of art that depicts the subjects in semi-realistic manner, but slightly blurry, like an out-of-focus camera.
+Prominent Impressionists include famous artists like Camille Pissarro, Pierre-Auguste Renoir and Alfred Sisley.
 But Monet was the superstar of the Impressionists.
 While some contemporaries of Monet struggled to build their careers, he lived and died a celebrity.
 It was his painting of a port on the English Channel—Impression, Sunrise—that gave the movement its name.

 Impressionism was especially interested in playing with light: the shimmering reflection on a lake, rays filtering through a forest canopy, a burst of sunshine from a window cutting through an otherwise-dark room.